Elizabeth Goldstein, Ph.D.

 - anxiety and depression interfering with daily life

 - personal development, resiliency, authenticity, mindfulness, and flourishing

 I also provide supervision and consultation to providers and professional organizations.

 More recently, I have expanded my interests in creative ways.
 In 2018, I completed a two year training program through the Vermont Institute for the Psychotherapies which enhanced my knowledge of long-term depth psychotherapy.
 Also in 2018, I joined the Board of Directors of Speaking Place, a non-profit organization dedicated to protecting and reviving indigenous languages at risk of being lost.
-In addition, I have developed an interest in the relationship between psychology and the arts, and in 2019, became Chair of the Vermont Association for Psychoanalytic Studies Applied Psychoanalysis Committee.
+In addition, I have developed an interest in the relationship between psychology and the arts, joining the Vermont Association for Psychoanalytic Studies Applied Psychoanalysis Committee, and in 2019 became Chair.
 It is extremely satisfying to expand my skills and find new meaningful applications for them.

 On a personal note, meditation practice, particularly zen training, has been a huge source of resilience for me.
 Biking, hiking, swimming, paddling, yoga, reading, playing poker, attending art exhibitions and stage performances, and cooking organic meals with friends and family are some of my favorite activities.